bicky-tmg/coding-challenge/README.md

 - Constants for dummy data were used to replicate real world behaviour.
 - Contexts are created in a separate folder inside src/components.
 - Types are well defined.
+- Animations for Tabs and Accordion with a hover effect on card for interactivity is used.